scoronado12/cpsc430-webapp/README.md

 **Do not forget that you should not commit in master!**

+## Depends

+- `docker`
+- `docker-compose`

 ## Useful Commands

-Bring up the container as a development enviroment
+Bring up the container as a development enviroment - You will be able to modify files on the fly in this state

     docker-compose up